 Zebra Technologies knows where your stripes are and what that means.
-The company's array of technologies, which includes bar codes readers, help customers keep track of inventory, supplies, trucks, and even football players.
+The company provides Enterprise Asset Intelligence solutions in the Automation Identification and Data Capture industry.
 Zebra brings that information together for analysis so customers can better deploy their assets.
 The company also makes and sells devices that print and read bar codes, ATM cards, drivers' licenses, labels, tickets, and receipts.
 Zebra's customers are in the retail, transportation and logistics, manufacturing, healthcare, and hospitality industries.
-Another customer is the National Football League, which uses tags placed on shoulder pads to track players around the field.

 Zebra Technologies' Enterprise Visibility & Mobility segment accounts for almost two-thirds of the company's revenue.
 The unit makes mobile computing data capture and radio frequency identification devices (RFID) and provides services for installing and using those products.
 Common applications include asset identification and tracking and workflow management.

 The Asset Intelligence & Tracking segment, about a third of revenue, offers barcode and card printers, location-based products and services, supplies, and services.
 Customers employ the products to locate, track, manage, and improve utilization of assets, equipment, and people.

 The final assembly of Zebra's hardware products is done by third-parties, including electronics manufacturing services companies and joint design manufacturers.

 Zebra Technologies is headquartered in Lincolnshire, Illinois, and has laboratory and warehouse facilities in the US, the UK, and Canada.
 The company's products are made primarily in China, Mexico, and Brazil.
 The company provide products and services in approximately 180 countries, with about 125 facilities worldwide.